aquasecurity/postee/README.md

 Policy-Non-Compliant | Optional: trigger the integration only for non-compliant images (true) or all images (false) | true, false
-Ignore-Registry | Optional: comma separated list of registries that will be ignored by the integration Ignore-Image-Name |  Optional: list of comma separated images that will be ignored by the integration
+Ignore-Registry | Optional: comma separated list of registries that will be ignored by the integration Ignore-Image-Name |  Optional: list of comma separated images that will be ignored by the integration Aggregate-Issues-Number | Optional: Aggregate multiple scans into one ticket/message | Numeric number.
+Default is 1 Aggregate-Issues-Timeout| Optional: Aggregate multiple scans over period of time into one ticket/message | Xs (X number of seconds), Xm (X number of minutes), xH (X number of hours)

 ## ServiceNow integration parameters
 Key | Description | Possible Values